RobinSmits/GPT-3.5-FineTuning/README.md

 * DONE: Train 1 of the regular multi-lingual Transformer models on all (104K) available news articles.
 * DONE: Add finetuning and validation for any Open LLM's that are pretrained on the Dutch language.
 * Perform validation based on in-context learning with GPT-3.5
-* Add finetuning and validation for GPT-4
+* TODO: Add finetuning and validation for GPT-4 ...
+Still on the waiting list for GPT-4 finetuning
-* Perform all above steps for an additional Dutch dataset
+* TODO: Perform all above steps for an additional Dutch dataset
-* ???
-Any further requests/ideas are welcome ... post your question or idea through an Issue.

 ## References